pujitha7/Data_Supremacy/README.md

 # APPROACH:

-#1.A lot of preprocessing has been done to fill NAN values.
+A lot of preprocessing has been done to fill NAN values.

-#2.It is a Class-imbalanced classification problem.
+It is a Class-imbalanced classification problem.

-#3.Random Forest model is built with best parameters obtained from Grid Search.
+Random Forest model is built with best parameters obtained from Grid Search.

-#4.LSTM model with online learning is built with custom loss function giving more penalty for rare class.
+LSTM model with online learning is built with custom loss function giving more penalty for rare class.

-#5.Random Forest was able to predict majority class well and LSTM model was able to predict minority class well so both of them are stacked to get a better model.
+Random Forest was able to predict majority class well and LSTM model was able to predict minority class well so both of them are stacked to get a better model.